This post may contain affiliate links. Please read our disclosure policy.

 - 2 cups chicken broth

-- ¼ cup parmesan cheese optional garnish
+- ¼ cup shredded Parmesan cheese for garnish, optional

 Instructions